spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/20-access-cluster-with-virtctl.md

 4. Navigate to the left **Main Menu** and select **Clusters**.

-5. Select the host cluster you want to connect.
+5. Select the cluster you want to connect to.

 6. From the cluster overview page, navigate to the middle column containing cluster details and locate the **Kubernetes Config File** row.